-What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-safeguards?

 A share of the financial product's net assets may be invested in securities that are not analysed with respect to ESG criteria.
 However, all investments adhere to the Management Company's common exclusion framework, guaranteeing a baseline level of compliance with ESG principles.